zzixM/compound-interest-calc/readme.md

 ---

 ## Project Structure
-- `index.html` - Currently used for console
+- `index.html` - Handles input and display (on screen and in console)

 - `index.css` - Holds styling for `index.html`